MassoniMacaroni/MassoniMacaroni/README.md

 - :seedling: Always trying to learn something new and pickup new skills

-- :gear: Big fan of Neovim and its customisability (wouldn't say I'm any good at it yet :sweat_smile:)
+- :gear: Big fan of Neovim and ricing in general... doesn't mean i'm any more productive

 - :zap: In my free time, I attempt to write a blog and am working on beginning to contribute to open source.